1-2-Tree/noob-su/README.md

-# noob-su
+# Termux-SuperUser-Access

-It basically installs fake su inside your Termux.
+You can now install a su on Termux.